Transcription

 Secondly, these unpaid volunteers won't be paid or compensated either.

 Nor will these volunteers be offered free places at events.
-Generally speaking, when you're a volunteer at a festival, for example, you only work for a few hours and then get free access to the concert.
+Generally speaking, when you're a volunteer at a festival, for example, you only work a few hours and then get free access to the concert.

 What's more, none of these volunteers' missions take place directly on the sites where the events take place.